mehulagg/gitlab/doc/user/application_security/dast/index.md

 ### DAST CI template

 The DAST job is defined in a CI/CD template file you reference in your CI/CD configuration file.
 The template is included with GitLab.
+Updates to the template are provided with GitLab upgrades.
 You benefit from any improvements and additions.

 The following templates are available: